High Marnham Power Station

 High Marnham Power Station was a coal fuelled power station in Nottinghamshire, to the west of the River Trent, approximately 0.5 mi north of the village of High Marnham.
-Construction site clearance began in November 1955, No. 1 Unit power generation commenced in October 1959, and the station became fully operational in June 1962.
+Construction site clearance began in November 1955, No. 1 Unit power generation commenced in October 1959 and at the time it was the biggest turbine in the UK.
+The station became fully operational in June 1962.
 The plant operated until 2003 when it was decommissioned, though the cooling towers weren't demolished until 2012.

 High Marnham was the most southerly of three power stations which lined the River Trent, known locally as Megawatt Valley, the others being West Burton and Cottam.
 It was the first 1000 MW [946 MW net] power station built and commissioned in Europe; it operated at higher boiler pressure and temperatures than earlier plants.

 Construction

 High Marnham was first proposed in 1953 by design engineer Stanley Brown.
 The station was constructed by the Central Electricity Generating Board Northern Project Group, on a green field site.
 Work started in 1954, with groundworks on the site of Barks Farm, which was demolished the following year.
 The main civil engineering practice for the construction was Freeman Fox & Partners.
 The work was overseen by resident engineer Douglas Derbyshire who later went on to construct the nearby West Burton Power Station.
 The main contractor during construction was Alfred McAlpine.
 The station was commissioned in 1959 and was fully operational by June 1962.
 The plant was officially opened on Friday 5 October 1962 by Sir Stanley Brown (F.H.S.
 Brown), now the deputy chairman of the CEGB.